syncfusion-content/winui-docs/winui/Ribbon/RibbonQAT.md

 # Quick Access ToolBar in WinUI Ribbon

-The 'Quick Access Toolbar' is used to group frequently used commands above or below the Ribbon, and it allows users to add or remove commands to/from it.
-This feature provides end users with easy accessibility.
+The Quick Access Toolbar (QAT) is used to render a set of ribbon items that are commonly used in applications.
+It renders at the top-left corner of a window or ribbon to make it more accessible.
+Users can place it above or below the ribbon, remove commands from it, or add commands to it.

 ## QAT Supported Ribbon Items